Choose an integration

 |---|---|

-| Capture | The transaction type that finalizes a payment and triggers the actual movement of funds from the consumer to the merchant.
-A capture can be performed as a single operation, or after a successful pre-authorization. |
+| Capture | The transaction type that finalizes a payment and triggers the actual movement of funds from the consumer to the merchant. |

-| Deposit | The transaction type used to send funds from the merchant to the consumer's bank account.
-In the context of a digital wallet, this is typically used to process a user pay-out. |
+| Deposit | The transaction type used to send funds from the merchant to the consumer's bank account (Payout). |

 | EGM | Electronic Gaming Machine.
 Any physical slot machine or video terminal in a physical casino where a player places a wager using Trustly Scan and Pay. |